jaredboice/daniel-san/README-npm.md

             amount: -97.00,
             type: STANDARD_EVENT, // see "Event Types" - import from constants.js
             frequency: WEEKLY,
-            processDate: FRIDAY_NUM, // 0-6 with 0 representing Sunday - weekday constants are available to be imported
+            processDate: FRIDAY, // 0-6 with 0 representing Sunday - weekday constants are available to be imported
             dateStart: '2019-01-01',
             dateEnd: null,
             modulus: 2, // the modulus/cycle attributes here equate to every other Weekday - in this case Sunday